 Investigation of processes and patterns of (re)imagining, negotiating and prioritising the historical, socio-cultural, spatial and economic values of urban heritage by looking at the housing heritage of the Tsarist industrialisation, avant-garde and late modernism in the cities of Chelyabinsk, Yekaterinburg and Magnitogorsk.

-Joint lead: Dr. Corinne Geering and Prof. Dr. Arnold Bartetzky (both historical and cultural studies, GWZO Leipzig), together with Dr. Mikhail Ilchenko and Polina Gundarina M.A. (both GWZO Leipzig) in collaboration with Dr. Evgeniya Konysheva (history, South Ural State University in Chelyabinsk).
+Joint lead: Dr. Corinne Geering and Prof. Dr. Arnold Bartetzky (both historical and cultural studies, GWZO Leipzig), together with Dr. Mikhail Ilchenko and Polina Gundarina M.A. (both GWZO Leipzig).

 Based at the Leibniz Institute for the History and Culture of Eastern Europe (GWZO) in Leipzig.